AdobeDocs/campaign-classic.en/help/configuration/using/target-mapping.md

    ```

 1. Click the **[!UICONTROL Administration > Campaign management > Target mappings]** node.
-1. Click the **New** button to open the target mapping creation wizard.
+1. Click the **New** button to open the target mapping creation assistant.
 1. Enter the **Label** field and select the schema which you have just created in the **Targeting dimension** field.

    ![](assets/mapping_diffusion_wizard_1.png)